nwhoffman/nwhoffman/README.md

 ### Hello! 👋

-I'm a data scientist with a lot experience writing about...data science!
-I love to build things with data and code and write about them.
+Trained as an 🌏 scientist, I'm an experienced technical content creator and data scientist with a lot experience working with and writing about data.

 💻 **Currently working on...** Expanding my data engineering skills, starting with deploying a (simple) machine learrning model using FastAPI, Docker, and Heroku.

-📚**I'm Learning...** SQL, sqlite, PostgreSQL, and lots of stuff about databases.
+📚**I'm Learning...** SQL, sqlite, PostgreSQL, and lots of stuff about databases and data engineering.

 🔭 **Ask me about...** Earthquakes, astronomy, and rocks!
 I love science :atom: